-Before the Plea and Trial Preparation Hearing in the Crown Court
+Before the PTPH hearing in the Crown Court

-18E.12 A transcript of the ABE interview and the application for special measures, including under s.28 YJCEA 1999, must be served on the Court and defence at least 5 business days prior to the PTPH.
-The report of any Registered Intermediary addressing this issue must be served with the application for special measures.
+- On being notified of the sending of the case by the magistrates' court, the case should be flagged as a s.28 case and referred to the Resident Judge or the judicial lead at that Crown Court, according to instructions issued by the Resident Judge. - 18E.15 A transcript of the ABE interview and the application for special measures, including under s.28 YJCEA 1999, must be served on the Court and defence at least

-- 18E.13 Any defence representations about the application for special measures must be served before the PTPH. - An application for a witness summons to obtain material held by a third party, should be served in advance of the PTPH and determined at that hearing, or as soon as reasonably practicable thereafter.
-The timetable should accommodate any consequent hearings or applications, but it is imperative parties are prompt to obtain third party disclosure material.
-The prosecution must make the court and the defence aware of any difficulty as soon as it arises.
+- 7 days prior to the PTPH.
+The report of any Registered Intermediary must be served with the application for special measures. - 18E.16 Any defence representations about the application for special measures must be served before the PTPH, within 28 days from the first hearing at the magistrates' court, when notice was first given of the application.

-At the Plea and Trial Preparation Hearing
+Plea and Trial Preparation Hearing